-Senate tables interim report on operational stress injuries of Canada’s veteransPublished on 18 June 2015 News Releases by Senator Joseph Day
+Senate tables interim report on operational stress injuries of Canada’s veteransPublished on 18 June 2015 News & Photos by Senator Joseph Day

 Ottawa June 18, 2015 – The Senate Subcommittee on Veterans Affairs of the Standing Senate Committee on National Security and Defence tabled its interim report today entitled Operational Stress Injuries of Canada’s Veterans.
 The interim report provides an overview of what the Subcommittee has learned to date as part of its ongoing study and offers some preliminary thoughts on the issue.